Loading...

 Radar data complying the ODIM standard applies special marker codes undetect and nodata .
 These codes have to be handled carefully in product generation and compositing.
 In Rack , pixel values with nodata are simply skipped; they are not accumulated in the composite array, for example.

-for example, –quantityConf DBZH,zero=-32.0 (corresponding the limit of signal detection sensitivity).
+for example, --quantityConf DBZH,zero=-32.0 (corresponding the limit of signal detection sensitivity).
 See also Default encoding of quantities.
-The corresponding relative weight is set with –undetectWeight <value> .
+The corresponding relative weight is set with --undetectWeight <value> .
 The value 0.0...1.0 describes the significance of the value relative to a "true" detected measurement value.
-The value is zero by default, which in compositing means that the location is marked as processed (a counter is incremented), but the value will not be accumulated.
+The value is zero by default, which in compositing means that the location is marked as processed (a counter is incremented) but the value is not accumulated.

 Compositing schemes